ibm-cloud-docs/openwhisk/pkg_composer.md

 **To run a composition**:

-1. Create Composer source code with the NodeJS or Python 3 libraries.
+1. Create Composer source code with the nodeJS or Python 3 libraries.
 For example, create a `demo.js` file.
 2. Compile the Composer source code into a JSON file.
     *   In JavaScript:
         ```